nsrau/azure-docs.it-it/articles/search/search-dotnet-sdk-migration.md

     }

 <a name="OperationMethodChanges"></a>
-#### Modifiche ai metodi delle operazioni
+#### <a name="operation-method-changes"></a>Operation method changes

-Ogni operazione in Azure Search .NET SDK è esposta come set di overload di un metodo per i chiamanti sincroni e asincroni.
-Le firme e il factoring di questi overload del metodo sono stati modificati nella versione 1.1.
+Each operation in the Azure Search .NET SDK is exposed as a set of method overloads for synchronous and asynchronous callers.
+The signatures and factoring of these method overloads has changed in version 1.1.

-Ad esempio, l'operazione "Get Index Statistics" nelle versioni precedenti dell'SDK espone queste firme:
+For example, the "Get Index Statistics" operation in older versions of the SDK exposed these signatures:

 In `IIndexOperations`: